3Dragan/Android_sceleton/README.md

 There a little mess with project but I`m working on it.

 1) Gradle wants local.preporties so don`t forget put your sdk.dir
-2) If it want build with Android studio try to build from command line.
+2) If it woun`t build with Android studio try to build from command line.